Redb3ard/Scoreboard/README.md

 #Scoreboard
 Scoreboard is a simple web service that aims to be a solution for storing game scores.
 The goal is to create clients that will message this service and store a player's score for you.
+The server will be written in node.js and clients obviously written in the desired language.

 ##API(Work In Progress)